Standard manages its founding family’s shareholdings.

 It also acts as a platform for its entrepreneurial

-We believe in hard work, humility, singularity, skin in the game and total integrity.
-Focused on listed companies, we follow a value investing blueprint — in other words, we endeavor the disciplined pursuit of mispriced assets off the beaten path — and seek opportunities across all industries and geographies.
+We believe in hard work, humility, singularity, skin in the game and generational ownership.
+Preferring listed equities and family-controlled companies, we follow a value investing blueprint — endeavoring the disciplined pursuit of mispriced assets off the beaten path — and preserve a century-long legacy of resilience and entrepreneurship.

 Commercial Real Estate